LleytonParsons/cs495-baseline-901414197/about-me.md

 # cs495-baseline-901414197
 cs495 repo

-My name is Lleyton Parsons, and I am a junior here in Ball State.
+My name is Lleyton Parsons, and I am a junior here in Ball State studying Computer Science, no clear concetration yet but this emester will hopefully figure it out for me.

 I have used Java, Python, HTML, and C++.
 Most of my best work has been with Java on IntelliJ IDEA.
 The largest program/project I've worked on is a movie reccomendator that took info from IMDb, but that was a group project.
 I put my fair share of work into it though.